gleam-lang/website/cheatsheets/gleam-for-python-users.md

 #### Gleam

-Gleam has a `cons` operator that works for lists destructuring and pattern matching.
+Gleam has a `..` (known as `cons`) operator that works for lists destructuring and pattern matching.
 In Gleam lists are immutable so adding and removing elements from the start of a list is highly efficient.

 ```gleam
 let list = [2, 3, 4]